Ross Thompson (rugby union, born 1999)

 Ross Thompson (born 10 April 1999) is a Scotland international rugby union player.
-He plays for Glasgow Warriors in the United Rugby Championship.
+He plays for Edinburgh in the United Rugby Championship.
 Thompson's primary position is Flyhalf.
-Thompson has previously played for the Ayrshire Bulls.
+Thompson has previously played for Glasgow Warriors and the Ayrshire Bulls.

-Rugby Union career
+Career

 Amateur career

 Thompson played for Glasgow Hawks.
-He made 14 appearances for the first team in 2017-18 season scoring 21 pts including 1 try and 10 appearances in 2018-19 season scoring 21 points.
+He made 14 appearances for the first team in 2017–18 season scoring 21 pts including 1 try and 10 appearances in 2018–19 season scoring 21 points.
 Peter Horne coached him at the club:

-When he came out of school, I coached him at Glasgow Hawks for a year, and I couldn’t believe how far ahead he was of where I would have been at his age.
-He had such a polished kicking game, he had a really nice passing game, and he was pretty studious – anything you asked him to do, he’d go away and learn it and come back – so he was just a good all-round player.

 Professional career

 Thompson was signed by the Ayrshire Bulls to play in the Super 6 league in 2019.
-He scored 61 points for the club in the 2019-20 season, the 3rd highest points scorer in the league that season.
+He scored 61 points for the club in the 2019–20 season, the 3rd highest points scorer in the league that season.